Aldgate Connect Community Fund

 Beneficiary Groups

-The fund supports projects benefiting a diverse range of communities, including:
+The fund has supported projects benefiting a diverse range of communities, including:

 • Refugees and asylum seekers